efabless/foss-asic-tools/README.md

 ### Building the container

 The installation slightly differs from the original `foss-asic-tools` installation by efabless.com.
 For this image, the build is replaced with a single Dockerfile for convenience when doing a multi-architecture build.
-For a basic single (native)-architecture build, just run
+For a basic single (native)-architecture build, just run the following:

 `docker build .`

 You can add build parameters accordingly.
 We strongly recommend using `docker buildx` because of `buildkit` (parallel building) and multi-architecture support.
 The script `build_all.sh` includes building with `buildx`, on two different machines (for fast amd64 and arm64 builds) and pushes both images to the Docker Hub under the same tag.
 The script includes multiple environment variables with defaults.
 If you intend to build this image, we encourage you to use this script as a template.
-The predefined settings are for the IIC build-machines, and the image gets pushed with the tags `latest` and `year.month`.
+The predefined settings are for the IIC build machines, and the image gets pushed with the tags `latest` and `year.month` (e.g., `2022.12`).

 ### Detailed container settings